chameleon-ai/vevo/README.md

   - `pip install -r requirements.txt`
 - Run the app (current working directory needs to be the top level of the repo):
   - `python app.py`
-- This was tested on Linux+AMD (ROCM 6.2.4) and Python 3.10.
-It should work for Nvidia and Python 3.13.
+- This was tested on Linux+AMD (ROCM 6.3) with Python 3.10 and 3.13.
+It should work for Nvidia and probably works on Windows.
+- Note that espeak-ng is a dependency that needs to be installed on your system.
+For more information, see the main Amphion repository.

 ### Pinokio Install
 In Pinokio, select "Download from URL" and use this:\